Click here for a current schedule of Health and Wellness workshops

 If you select a workshop sponsored by a familiar host site, perhaps one close to your home, there is a chance you may know other participants in the workshop – or you might meet a new friend.

 Any community site interested in partnering with COA to sponsor a workshop can email Judy Eschmann or call Judy at (513) 519-8890.
-If you are interested in hosting a Caregiver workshop, please contact Angela Homoelle at (513) 672-3834.

 Special note for Veterans